ximitiejiang/deep_learning_algorithm/README.md

 # simple_ssd_pytorch
-a simplifier SSD implement in pytorch
+a simplifier ssd detector implement in pytorch